chuckstack/chuckstack.github.io/src-ls/introduction.md

 - Identify and deploy AI-enabled, self-service tools that drive innovation from everyone in your organization
 - Build an internal and external community of support and innovation

+If we succeed executing our purpose, we will give small and medium sized organizations a competitive advantage against both its peers as well as larger organizations.

 ## Education

 TODO stack-academy